 How Blowholes Work

-When the winds are coming from the South East then waves enter the mouth of the Blowhole & compress the air within the inner cavity.
+When the winds are coming from the South East, waves enter the mouth of the Blowhole and compress the air within the inner cavity.
 Contrary to popular belief the tides do not have any bearing on the performance of the blowhole.

 The main Kiama Blowhole was discovered by George Bass on his voyage of coastal exploration on December 6, 1797, after anchoring his whaleboat in the sheltered bay which became Kiama Harbour.